What Are FMCSA and USDOT Numbers and Why You Need One

 What does FMCSA stand for and what is its role?

-Can I get a USDOT number without owning a truck?
+Can I do a USDOT number lookup free online?